ausazh/Uhhuonanjh/examples/the two rivers.md

 As the two rivers were locked in their argument, a man passed by on a nearby road.
 The rivers looked to him to ask for his wisdom.

 Camh minj quonj quieźañkeu püvoħ ljaljivenjqâ, aośêra xarrhenj komponj qâu vaoñdvañah ljaqonj.
-Quieźancex ljanci yeañix miakkêrh vaaśenjêrh ljañenjyênj.
+Quieźancex ljanci yeañix miakkêrh vaaśenjêrh ljañenyênj.

 'The two rivers were made to stay there by arguing, during this a man passed by on a nearby road.
 The rivers, they turned to him to ask for his wisdom.'